Robo-Squash

-Robo-Squad is an action-sports game for the Atari Lynx published by Atari Corporation in 1990.
+Robo-Squash is an action-sports game for the Atari Lynx, published by Atari Corporation in 1990.

 Gameplay

-Robo-Squad is an action-sports game.
+Robo-Squash is an action-sports game.

 Plot

 The year is 2810 and the president has died leaving "the United World Federation in Chaos."
-In order solve the dispute you have been sent to compete for control of the planets and the domination of the galaxy in a friendly game of Robs-Squash.
+In order solve the dispute you have been sent to compete for control of the planets and the domination of the galaxy in a friendly game of Robo-Squash.